eddyerburgh/notes/docs/distributed-systems/caching.md

 Browsers, proxies, reverse proxies, and CDNs can all be used to cache HTTP assets.

 HTTP distinguishes between shared caches and private caches.
-Shared caches can be accessed by multiple users (e.g., a CDN) whereas private caches are user-specific (e.g., a browser) {% cite rfc7234 -l 4 %}.
+Shared caches can be accessed by multiple users (e.g. a CDN) whereas private caches are user-specific (e.g. a browser) {% cite rfc7234 -l 4 %}.

 HTTP caches normally store cached assets to disk, with the mapping keys stored in memory.